Online Writing and Journalism

 Cheating in any way (plagiarism, unauthorized collaboration, falsification, cheating on a test) will result in an F for the course, and may result in further ramifications.
 CSU's policy on academic integrity is stated in the general catalog.

-No Electronic Theft Act, which allows you to link to other documents, but you may not use information from other sites in your own pieces without crediting the sources, just as you would in print pieces.
+Beware of violating copyright laws and the No Electronic Theft Act, which allows you to link to other documents, but you may not use information from other sites in your own pieces without crediting the sources, just as you would in print pieces.
 You also may not grab graphics and photos from other sites without prior approval.
 Check the copyright policies when you take graphics from sites that offer free materials.

 Grades